dt-alliances-workshops/azure-eztravel/provision-scripts/README.md

 This script reads in the values from `/tmp/workshop-credentials.json` and does the following:

 1. Create an Azure Service Principal used by Azure monitor integration.
-The Service Principal secrets are written to `tmp/workshop-azure-service-principal.json`.
-This file is later referenced when the `./workshop-config/setup-workshop-config.sh` is called.
+The Service Principal secrets are written to a file in the `gen` subfolder called `workshop-azure-service-principal.json`.
+This file will then be copied to `/tmp/workshop-azure-service-principal.json` where it is referenced when the `./workshop-config/setup-workshop-config.sh` is called.
+Note that `workshop-credentials.json` is part of the `.gitignore` to prevent it from being checked in.

 1. Provision a VM with an Dynatrace ActiveGate used for the Azure monitor integration.
 Before active gate provisioning, a `/tmp/workshop-active-gate-cloud-init.txt` is first created with the Dynatrace installer script and then defined within the cloud-init file.